connectall/ua-airfocus/README.md

 # Known Limitations

 Available Workspaces are limited to what is setup by the MetaData values.
 Available fields are limited to what is setup by the Fields values.
+See attached document for using the Status field and it's setup.